eclipse/xtext/xtext-website/documentation/303_runtime_concepts.md

 }
 ```

-For the uniform encoding, bind the plain [IEncodingProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/parser/IEncodingProvider.java) to the same implementation in both moduless; in the *RuntimeModule using, as above:
+For the uniform encoding, bind the plain [IEncodingProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/parser/IEncodingProvider.java) to the same implementation in both modules; in the *RuntimeModule using, as above:

 ```java
 @Override